fsantanna/dceu/doc/manual.md

 <img src="bcast.png" align="right"/>

-The active tasks form a dynamic tree representing the structure of the program, as illustrated in the figure.
+Active tasks form a dynamic tree representing the structure of the program, as illustrated in the figure.
-The three is traversed on every broadcast in a predictable way, since it respects the lexical structure of the program:
+This three is traversed on every broadcast in a predictable way, since it respects the lexical structure of the program:
 A task has exactly one active block at a time, which is first traversed `(1)`.
 The active block has a list of active tasks, which are traversed in sequence